FabRice6/practice/README.md

-# My practice on Hacker Rank
+# Some quick data science dev practice exercises

 _These solutions are not necessarily the optimum solutions._